JeffDeCola/my-go-examples/messaging/protobuf-NATS-request-reply-goroutines/README.md

 # protobuf-NATS-request-reply-goroutines example

-`protobuf-NATS-request-reply-goroutines` _Same as `protobuf-NATS-request-reply` but using goroutines for subscribers._
+`protobuf-NATS-request-reply-goroutines` _Same as `protobuf-NATS-request-reply` but using goroutines for subscribers.
+This is also a model for **one-to-one** communication._

 These are my 5 main example of using protobuf,